Vitarka – Applied thought and discussion in the Buddhist Tradition

 Introducing what we do….

-For over a decade, Bristol Buddhist Centre have been hosting educational visits from schools, colleges and the wider community throughout Bristol, Somerset, Wiltshire, Gloucestershire and Dorset.
-Our Educational Team are Karunavapi and Alyson Hurst, along with other enthusiastic and committed volunteers.
+For over a decade, Bristol Buddhist Centre have been hosting educational visits to and from schools, colleges and the wider community throughout Bristol, Somerset, Wiltshire, Gloucestershire and Dorset.
+Our Educational Team are Karunavapi and Alyson Hurst..

 We tailor visits to the particular learning needs and interests of each group.
 These include an introduction to meditation, exploring Buddhist festivals, symbolism and ritual, discussions on ethics and precepts.
 We focus on the Triratna tradition of practising the Buddha’s teachings within our daily lives.